naslakboss/naslakboss/README.md

 ### Personal Projects:
 - **Aspirer**: An AI-mentor mobile app, from ideation to a built web-based prototype and mobile app integration with OpenAI’s LLMs (team of six).
+[View Repo](https://github.com/AndrzejN1/Aspirer)
 - **TrainingCenter**: A web app for personalized workouts, leading a team of eight in its development.
+[View Repo](https://github.com/CodeEnthusiasts/TrainingCenter)

 - 📧 damiannaglak1@gmail.com